hapax/hapax.github.io/assets/simple-physics.md

 ---

 #### 4.1.
-Random walks <a id="sec-4-1" name="sec-4-1"></a>
+Random walks (proof)<a id="sec-4-1" name="sec-4-1"></a>

 One of the most beautiful and surprising scaling laws is associated with *random walks*, whose myriad physical applications include Einstein's proof of the existence of atoms (reproduced below).
-We will start with  will be easily the most mathematical section of these notes!
+Imagine a walker takes steps of average length $s$.
+If the steps are random, unbiased (all directions equally favoured), and independent (subseqent steps do not depend on previous ones) then the walker will tend to wander a distance

+$$
+d \sim \ell \sqrt{n}
+$$

+from their origin after $n$ steps.
+Remarkably, it does not matter how many dimensions the walker moves in!
+The result just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or an alien bacterium foraging in 216 dimensions.
+We will prove the result in this section, first in 1D, but then extend almost immediately to many dimensions.
+Although the math isn't hard, some may find it tedious, so feel free to skip to the next section on applications.

-*Probability review.* Suppose we toss a coin, and move a counter left or right one unit depending on whether we gets heads or tails.
+*Proof (1D).* Suppose we toss a coin, and move a counter left or right one unit depending on whether we gets heads or tails.
 Label the outcome of the $n$th toss $X_n$, where $X_n = -1$ for heads
 and $X_n = +1$ for tails.